 The Forest Route

-Take US-90 over the Trinity River to Onalaska.
+Cross over the Trinity River to Onalaska.
 From here, head slightly northwest to Sebastopol, then north up through Davy Crockett National Forest.
 When you get to Lufkin, take US-59 north to explore Angelina National Forest.

 Rejoin the main route and drive east to Sabine National Forest and cross the border from Texas to Louisiana (this is actually in the middle of the Toledo Bend Reservoir).